Skip to main content

 1

-Locate and open assigned Wi-Fi or Ethernet Library Items used in your Blueprints.
+In Iru Endpoint, locate and open Wi-Fi or Ethernet Library Items assigned in your Blueprints.

 2